L-SR1: Learned Symmetric-Rank-One Preconditioning: Related Work

 \section{Related Work}

-\paragraph{Second-Order Optimization and Preconditioning} Second-order optimization methods leverage curvature information to accelerate convergence, typically by using the inverse Hessian matrix \cite{Bertsekas/99}.
-Since computing and inverting the full Hessian is often impractical, Quasi-Newton methods such as DFP and BFGS \cite{Bertsekas/99}, LBFGS \cite{nocedal1980updating, liu1989limited}, and SR1 \cite{conn1991convergence, khalfan1993theoretical} were introduced to estimate the inverse Hessian iteratively.
-SR1, in particular, used rank-one updates and demonstrated favorable convergence under mild conditions.
-These ideas were extended to large-scale problems in deep learning using scalable approximations \cite{martens2015optimizing, gupta2018shampoo, yao2021adahessian}.
+\paragraph{Second-Order Optimization and Preconditioning} Second-order optimization methods leverage curvature information to accelerate convergence, typically by using the inverse Hessian matrix as a preconditioner \citep{boyd2004convex,Bertsekas/99}.
+Since computing and inverting the full Hessian is often impractical, Quasi-Newton methods such as DFP and BFGS \citep{Bertsekas/99}, LBFGS \citep{nocedal1980updating, liu1989limited}, and SR1 \citep{conn1991convergence, khalfan1993theoretical} were introduced to iteratively estimate this preconditioner.
+SR1, in particular, uses rank-one updates and demonstrated favorable convergence under mild conditions.
+These ideas were extended to large-scale problems in deep learning using scalable approximations \citep{martens2015optimizing, gupta2018shampoo, yao2021adahessian}.

+\paragraph{Learned Optimization and Model-Based Deep Learning} Gradient-based methods are lightweight and broadly applicable but do not explicitly model curvature information.
+Classical Quasi-Newton methods, in contrast, exploit curvature structure at the cost of more expensive updates.
+Learned optimization seeks to bridge classical optimization principles with the adaptability of deep learning by embedding trainable components into iterative solvers.